patricktokeeffe/daqfactory-drivers/LosGatos_N2O_CO/readme.md

 - N2O (dry ppb)
 - *Standard error (SE) values for each of the above*

+### Example Document

+An minimalistic example control document is available [here](example_LGR_N2O_CO.ctl) for testing and development purposes.
+It contains only 7 channels and page elements that are suitable for opening with DAQFactory Express.
+Be sure to update the device COM port value to match your system.

 ## Notes

-1. Units for N2O & CO values are converted to parts per billion (ppb); water is kept in parts per million (ppm).
+1. Units for N2O & CO values are converted to parts per billion (ppb); this is a significant difference from data in files retrieved directly from the analyzer, which use parts per million (ppm).
 2. Ignore the serial port documentation in the user manual - it contains errors.

 Example serial port data record: